How Soybeans are exported

 It is exported mainly from the main producing countries, such as Brazil, the United States, Argentina and Paraguay.

-Once harvested, the soybeans are transported to processing factories, where they go through several cleaning and classification stages before being packaged for export.
+Once harvested, soybeans are transported to processing plants, where they undergo several cleaning and grading stages before being packaged for export.

 Most of these shipments go to Asia (China is the largest importer), followed by Europe and North America.